Quick 1888, or Quick Nijmegen as they are otherwise

 the club committee decided to abandon cricket at the club, while membership

 to Eerste Klasse by defeating PW.
+A series of

-third place finishes in Eerste Klasse Oost came before the side dropped down to
+third-place finishes in Eerste Klasse Oost came before the side dropped down to

 the second level in 1907-08 before returning to the top level a year later.
-On

-their return the side won the Oost title before losing on aggregate to HVV in
+their return, the side won the Oost title before losing on aggregate to HVV in

-football side finished Oost runners-up in 1915-16.
 In September of that year,

-land was purchased on Hazenkampseweg where a ground with a grandstand was laid
+land was purchased on Hazenkampseweg, where a ground with a grandstand was laid

+out.
 The mayor of

 Nijmegen was the guest of the official opening, before Quick drew 2-2 with